 opera://extensions page in the browser.
 On this page you will find the extension listed already but disabled.
 When you click on the Install button corresponding to it, you’ll see a list of permissions that the extension requires to function.
 Click install again to enable it in the browser.

-Opera 15 only supports a subset of Chromium extension APIs, as well as its own Speed Dial APIs, so some extensions might not be compatible just yet.
-However on a positive note, you can now install extension from Chrome Web Store, official Opera add-ons, as well as from third party download sites. (via gHacks)
+Opera supports only a subset of Chromium extension APIs, as well as its own Speed Dial APIs, so some extensions might not be compatible just yet.
+However on a positive note, you can now install extension from Chrome Web Store, official Opera add-ons, as well as from third party download sites.